Walgreens Boots Alliance Inc. (WBA) Beta Value: Understanding the Market Risk

 WBA) stock’s latest price update

-Walgreens Boots Alliance Inc. (NASDAQ: WBA) has seen a decline in its stock price by -1.71 in relation to its previous close of 36.31.
-However, the company has experienced a -0.45% decline in its stock price over the last five trading sessions.
+Walgreens Boots Alliance Inc. (NASDAQ: WBA)’s stock price has decreased by -1.29 compared to its previous closing price of 35.78.
+However, the company has seen a -1.29% decrease in its stock price over the last five trading sessions.
 Barron’s reported on 03/28/23 that Walgreens Stock Rises as Profit and Sales Top Estimates

 WBA’s Market Performance

-Walgreens Boots Alliance Inc. (WBA) has seen a -0.45% fall in stock performance for the week, with a 6.32% gain in the past month and a -2.75% plunge in the past quarter.
-The volatility ratio for the week is 1.69%, and the volatility levels for the past 30 days are at 2.15% for WBA.
-The simple moving average for the past 20 days is 4.49% for WBA’s stock, with a -3.00% simple moving average for the past 200 days.
+WBA’s stock has fallen by -1.29% in the past week, with a monthly rise of 5.31% and a quarterly drop of -3.66%.
+The volatility ratio for the week is 1.65% while the volatility levels for the last 30 days are 2.01% for Walgreens Boots Alliance Inc. The simple moving average for the past 20 days is 2.71% for WBA’s stock, with a -3.85% simple moving average for the past 200 days.

 Analysts’ Opinion of WBA